OURSIP FAQs

 • A program questionnaire, itemized research-related budget, UNOFFICIAL Princeton transcript (obtained via TigerHub), and resume or CV.
 The program questionnaire includes prompts for a research plan, statement of interest, and a reflection on inclusive-focused action.

-• An Academic Recommendation /Faculty or Research Adviser Commitment Form: Applicants should identify the faculty or research adviser that will oversee their summer research project and provide their contact information in both the Academic Recommendation section as well as in the OURSIP Application form in GPS; a request will be sent to your research adviser automatically.
-We encourage you to alert (and remind, if needed) your adviser that they will receive this request via email and that they must complete the form for your application to be deemed complete and eligible for review.
+• An Academic Recommendation - Faculty or Research Adviser Commitment Form: Applicants should identify the faculty or research adviser that will oversee their summer research project and provide their contact information in both the Academic Recommendation section as well as in the OURSIP Application form in GPS; a request will be sent to your research adviser automatically.
+For on-campus applicants, this is your Princeton research mentor; for off-campus applicants, this is the faculty/adviser/PI mentoring your project at the host institution.
+The commitment form asks your project adviser to summarize the proposed research; speak to the roles, responsibilities, and benefits of you as the research intern; indicate anticipated research expenses (if any); and confirm their commitment to mentor and support your research.
+We encourage you to alert (and remind, if needed) your adviser that they will receive this request via email from [email protected] and that they must complete the form for your application to be deemed complete and eligible for review.

-• Funding Disclosure: If you have secured partial funding for off-campus summer research, please include this information in your proposal so that we will know to contact the site for details on co-sponsorship.
+• Funding Disclosure: If you have secured partial funding for off-campus summer research, please include this information in your proposal so that we can obtain details of the co-sponsorship.

 Q. The application asks for a “research plan”; what does that look like?